fenago/python-networking-sysadmins/development/lab_guides/Lab_11.md

 ![](./images/C13963_11_27.jpg)

-Figure 11.27: Confusion matrix with the default orders
+Caption: Confusion matrix with the default orders

 In this particular case, 3,985 non-pulsars have been identified correctly, and 334 pulsars have been identified correctly.
 The 91 in the